BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-sink.md

 simultaneously, we are now facing a framing problem.
 If we try to frame `http://people.com/Alice`, its graph now contains more information than before; it will now include the age of Bob, something that we did not request.

 In order to solve this problem, we will introduce aliasing for the root resource IDs.
-The query will now become
+The query will now become:

 ```
 PREFIX schema: <http://schema.org/>